 This loan program provides low-interest loans to students who demonstrate financial need.
-A Master Promissory Note for these loans is available on the preferred lender's Web site, or may be obtained from Student Academic & Financial Services.
+A Master Promissory Note for these loans will be mailed to all eligible students with their Financial Aid Award by the Financial Aid Office, or may be obtained from Student Academic & Financial Services.

-Students may borrow up to a maximum of \$3,500 per academic year for the first year of undergraduate study, \$4,500 for the second year and \$5,500 per year for the third and fourth years.
+Students may borrow up to a maximum of \$3,500 per academic year for the first year of undergraduate study, \$4,500 for the second year and \$5,500 per year for the last two years.
 Students must begin repayment six months after they leave college or drop below half-time status, and the student's payment will be a minimum of \$50 per month.
 The amount of the student's monthly payment will be determined based upon the amount of the student's debt and the length of the student's repayment period.